Pros and Cons of Mobile Medical Vans vs. RV Clinics

 If you need a fully-customized van with medical gear, you can expect to be paying at the higher end of the cost spectrum.

 So, when you’re thinking about getting a mobile medical van for your organization, think about what you really need and how much you can spend.
-Customizing the van can make the price go up, but it’s important to get what fits your healthcare plans.
+Customizing the van can increase the price, but it’s important to get what fits your healthcare plans.
 Keep in mind that these costs are just estimates and are subject to change without notice.

 What is an RV clinic?